TERMS AND CONDITIONS OF PURCHASE 14-04-2016

 1 – DEFINITIONS

 1.1.
-“Company” means Sapphire Balustrades Limited or any subsidiary company.
+“Company” means Sapphire Balconies Limited or any subsidiary company.

 1.2.
 “Supplier” means the person or company from whom the Company has purchased goods, services or materials.